-Rev. Thee Smith is a professor of Religion at Emory University, with academic and teaching specialties that include philosophy of religion, African American religious studies, liberation theology, and religion and violence.
+Dr. Thee is a retired professor of Religion at Emory University, with academic and teaching specialties that include philosophy of religion, African American religious studies, liberation theology, and religion and violence.
 For his book Conjuring Culture: Biblical Formations of Black America, he received the American Academy of Religion Award for Excellence.
 Thee Smith is also the co-editor with Mark Wallace of the book, Curing Violence: Essays on René Girard.
 From 1991 to 1998 Rev. Thee Smith directed the Atlanta Chapter of the National Coalition Building Institute™, an international consulting and training organization based in Washington, D.C. that specializes in diversity training, prejudice reduction, and intergroup conflict resolution.
 His consulting practice includes LocalMotivators.com and Thurman Reconciliation Initiatives, a research and consulting partnership that provides faith-based resources for conflict transformation and social change.
 He is also a priest in the Episcopal Diocese of Atlanta.

-An Atlanta native, Blair Rothstein is an investment advisor providing investment and financial planning advice to individuals, families, and nonprofit organizations.
+An Atlanta native, Blair is an investment advisor providing investment and financial planning advice to individuals, families, and nonprofit organizations.
 In addition to formerly serving as co-chair of STAR’s Board of Directors, Blair also serves on the Board for the Anti-Defamation League.
 His other community involvements include the American-Israel Chamber of Commerce™, the Black-Jewish Coalition, and L.E.A.D.
 Atlanta, Class of 2009.
 Rothstein earned his J.D. from Tulane University School of Law and a B.A. from the University of Michigan.

 In addition to the principal partners profiled above, our current leadership team includes: